8bithero/predict-backend/README.md

 * Controller specs have been removed in favour of request specs
 * Due to time constraints request specs also validate the structure of the returned JSON.
 In a real world scenario these should be tested in the view.
+* Admittedly the app may be slightly over tested :p

 ---
 # Justification of design decisions